 The school serves in the first instance baptised Catholic children living in the Parish of Our Lady Immaculate.
 We consult with the LA and others in accordance with the requirements of the law and the Governing Body publish its admissions limit at prior to the commencement of each school year.

 Parents must complete the Local Authority application form.
-Parents who wish their application to Our Lady Immaculate to be considered against the priority faith criteria should also OLI Admissions Policy and arrangements.
+Parents who wish their application to Our Lady Immaculate to be considered against the priority faith criteria should also complete the schools supplementary faith form.
 If the school is oversubscribed, failure to complete the supplementary form may result in your application for a place in this school being considered against lower priority criteria, as the Governing Body will have no information upon which to assess the application on the basis of the applicant’s baptism and/or membership of a faith community.
 Both forms should be returned to the school no later than the date highlighted in our admissions document.
+Applications are welcomed for all year groups, for those families who are new to the city the Local Authority portal should be used, this also applies for Reception places.